 How to Identify and Manage Stress

 Even before the onset of Covid-19, almost 75% of people surveyed in the UK stated that they had felt so stressed that they have been overwhelmed or unable to cope.
-According to the latest statistics from the HSE, in 2019/20 work related stress, depression and anxiety accounted for the majority of days lost to ill health at work, with 17.9 million days lost, averaging 21.6 days per employee which cost the economy billions of pounds in lost productivity.
-With the ongoing negative impacts of coronavirus on individuals and businesses it is not surprising that stress levels are increasing.
+According to statistics from the HSE, in 2019/20 work related stress, depression and anxiety accounted for the majority of days lost to ill health at work, with 17.9 million days lost, averaging 21.6 days per employee which cost the economy billions of pounds in lost productivity.
+With the ongoing negative impacts of coronavirus on individuals and businesses, as well as Brexit in the UK, the cost of living crisis, and the war in Ukraine, it is not surprising that stress levels are increasing.
 According to the mental health organization, TalkOut, 35% of workers said that their mental health had got worse since the start of the pandemic and only 44% had received support or advice from their employers.

 Absence due to stress is now the second most cited cause, even though many employees still won’t admit that they are suffering from stress or mental health issues, and often they will ask their GP to be signed off with some mystery illness, such as stomach problems or ‘flu like symptoms.
 Therefore, sickness absence figures due to stress are often inaccurate, may be even higher than reported, and mask the real issues.
 A survey by ACAS on 2,000 employees found that two-thirds had felt stressed or anxious about work; a survey of 1,500 employees in SMEs found that 23% would prefer not to explain an absence from work rather than talk about mental health issues, despite 14% of absences being due to issues with stress and mental health.